bitboxer/bitboxer.de/_posts/2012-09-01-in-wich-i-rant-about-developing-on-android.markdown

 amount of idiots posting their so called solutions on StackOverflow.
 If you search for Objective-C or Ruby stuff, you have a few morons that post worst practices.
-But compared to the huge amount of morons posting in the Android world I am living in a pretty nice place ;) .
+But compared to the huge amount of morons posting in the Android world I am living in a pretty nice place :wink: .

 In the end I managed to create an app that was decent enough to show it on the IFA.
 Go see it on the Samsung booth :smile: .
 Basically it is an remote for your putpat.tv app on the